S3gmentati0nFault/awesome-unimi-courses/distributed-and-pervasive-systems/heartofgold.md

 2. Go to the introductory laboratory lessons if possible, if you have any doubts regarding the project, professor Arrota is going to be there, ready to help you.

-3. Do not be scared of the oral discussion about the project, you are going to be with professor Arrota and you will be able to discuss your choices without having the barrel of a rifle pressed on your forehead.
+3. Do not be scared of the oral discussion about the project, you are going to be with professor Arrota and you will be able to discuss your choices without having the barrel of a gun pressed on your forehead.

-I’m glad I have done this course (and more glad that I was able to finish it), if you have any questions or you need help, you can reach me via telegram as always.k
+I do think that this course of distributed systems is very good and should definitely be followed if you have interest in the topic.